LucasDelfino92/morrowindsharp/main.md

 Fixes several places in the vanilla game that are set up like inns, but in which Bethesda for some reason forgot to add the option to rent a room in.
 - BAIN setup:
   - [X] Core
-  - [X] Delightful Earthly Delights
-    - Adds a new NPC who offers her "services" to the PC.
-Optional.

 [**Cinia**](https://www.nexusmods.com/morrowind/mods/47153)
 Restores Cinia Urtius, the forgotten master Medium Armor trainer, down at the Tel Fyr docks.
 She offers training and one-way travel to Sadrith Mora.